taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ![](./images/AWPFilters.png)

-* `Users with WordPress sites only` filter will show statistics for users which already have WordPress sites; users without WordPress installations will be hidden
+* `Users with WordPress sites only` filter will show statistics for users who already have WordPress sites; users without WordPress installations will be hidden
-* `Users with AccelerateWP only` filter will show statistics for users who utilizes the AccelerateWP optimization feature; users who did not activated AccelerateWP feature will be hidden
+* `Users with AccelerateWP only` filter will show statistics for users who utilize the AccelerateWP optimization feature; users who did not activate AccelerateWP feature will be hidden
-* `Users with AccelerateWP Premium only` filter will show statistics for users who utilizes AccelerateWP Premium (Object Caching) feature; users who did not activated AccelerateWP Premium feature will be hidden
+* `Users with AccelerateWP Premium only` filter will show statistics for users who utilize the AccelerateWP Premium (Object Caching) feature; users who did not activate the AccelerateWP Premium feature will be hidden
-* `Users with CDN Free only` filter will show statistics for users who utilizes AccelerateWP CDN feature
+* `Users with CDN Free only` filter will show statistics for users who utilize the AccelerateWP CDN feature
-* `Users with CDN Pro only` filter will show statistics for users who utilize AccelerateWP CDN Pro feature
+* `Users with CDN Pro only` filter will show statistics for users who utilize the AccelerateWP CDN Pro feature

 ## Activate free AccelerateWP for all WordPress sites on the server